Football clubs

 1907

-Hastings & West Marina Locomotive was a team established for local railway workers and played at Bopeep.
+Hastings & West Marina Locomotive was a team formed for local railway workers and played their matches at Bopeep.

 Hastings Albion